 These systems are mostly used in residential settings that have small workloads.
 They are rarely used in data centers today, as the majority of cabinets are too dense and require more electricity than single-phase systems can provide.
 And this is where three-phase systems come into play.

 What makes three-phase power distribution the better choice for data centers?
 Three-phase power systems are comprised of three alternating currents, each varying in phase by 120 degrees.

-Now, imagine there is no time between waves as they crash onto shore.
-As soon as one wave hits, another is there to follow, and then another.
+Now, imagine there is no time between waves as they crash onto the shore.
+As soon as one wave hits, another is there to follow and then another.
 This is what three-phase alternating current looks like.
 The power flow never ebbs; it always flows.
 It’s the difference between using a single 120V alternating current for power, versus one that combines a 208V circuit with three more 120V circuits.